Student Housing/Residence Life 2022-2023 Edition

 Bryant offers resident students a wide range of housing options, from suite-style living to townhouse apartments to the traditional residence halls of the First-Year Complex.

 Housing is limited to full-time undergraduate students, i.e. those taking 12 credit hours or more per semester.
-Exceptions will be reviewed by the Assistant Dean of Residential Life & Community Standards.
+Exceptions will be reviewed by the Assistant Vice President for Student Life.

 The Office of Residential Life is comprised of both professional and para-professional student staff (Resident Assistants (RAs)).
 Both the RAs and the professional staff help students resolve personal and residence-related concerns.
 In the First-Year Complex, the Suite Village, and the Townhouses, a live-in Community Director oversees the activities of Resident Assistants, and is responsible for the well-being of the resident students.